 Nature

 In nature, pigs are social, playful, protective animals who bond with each other, relax in the sun, and cool off in the mud.
-Pregnant pigs will find quiet, secluded places to build soft nests where they can care for their piglets.
+Pregnant pigs will find a quiet, secluded place to build a soft nest where they can care for their piglets.
+Pigs also love to dig with their snout in the soil looking for tasty roots, tubers and other underground treats.

 Industry

-On industrial farms, mother pigs in gestation and farrowing crates are unable to turn around, walk, play, or lie down comfortably.
+On industrial farms, pregnant pigs in gestation crates are unable to turn around, walk, play, lie down comfortably, or do nearly anything that comes naturally to them.
 Many pigs develop painful pressure sores and crippling leg deformities from the hard concrete and metal bars of their cages.

 The best way for individual consumers to help end this cruelty is to leave animals off their plates.